Coronavirus Covid 19: Cancelled - the 1pm Ashley Bloomfield show

 When Bloomfield first unexpectedly took a day off, it sent a shiver across the country.
 If he were to sneeze (into his elbow), you could imagine New Zealand catching a cold.

-But there was no briefing last Saturday.
+But there was no briefing on Saturday.
 When contacted yesterday at his Eastbourne home, Bloomfield said: "I'm officially not on today.

-"I'm having a day off and spending as much of the day as I can with my family."
+I'm having a day off and spending as much of the day as I can with my family."

 The first time the Ministry of Health decided there would be no briefing, there suddenly was.
 In that instance, the change in direction marked the arrival of fatalities in our Covid-19 story.